Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Abstract

 \section{Abstract}

-A key result in computational 3-manifold topology is that any two triangulations of the same 3-manifold are connected by a finite sequence of bistellar flips, also known as Pachner moves.
-One limitation of this result is that little is known about the structure of this sequence\textemdash knowing more about the structure could help both proofs and algorithms.
-Motivated by this, we show that there must be a sequence that satisfies a rigid property that we call ``semi-monotonicity''.
-We also study this result empirically: we implement an algorithm to find such semi-monotonic sequences, and compare their characteristics to less structured sequences, in order to better understand the practical and theoretical utility of this result.
+A key result in computational $3$-manifold topology is that any two triangulations of the same $3$-manifold are connected by a finite sequence of bistellar flips, also known as Pachner moves.
+One limitation of this result is that little is known about the structure of this sequence---knowing more about the structure could help both proofs and algorithms.
+Motivated by this, we consider sequences of moves that are ``unimodal'' in the sense that they break up into two parts: first, a sequence that monotonically increases the size of the triangulation; and second, a sequence that monotonically decreases the size.
+We prove that any two one-vertex triangulations of the same $3$-manifold, each with at least two tetrahedra, are connected by a unimodal sequence of 2-3 and 2-0 moves.
+We also study the practical utility of unimodal sequences; specifically, we implement an algorithm to find such sequences, and use this algorithm to perform some detailed computational experiments.